 Early detection of asset deprivation is crucial.
 Some key indicators include:

-- Lack of transparency regarding financial decisions.
+- Lack of transparency from the attorney regarding financial decisions.

 Protecting Your Assets Through Power of Attorney